-&lt;sup>4Several recent extensions of the probabilistic voting framework relate to our paper in different ways, by considering either endogenous turnout or differences in voting costs or voter information (Svaleryd and Vlachos, 2009; Lind and Rohner, 2011; Aldashev, 2014).
+4 Several recent extensions of the probabilistic voting framework relate to our paper in different ways, by considering either endogenous turnout or differences in voting costs or voter information (Svaleryd and Vlachos, 2009; Lind and Rohner, 2011; Aldashev, 2015).
 For experimental evidence on the effect of electoral competition on political rents see Heggedal et al. (2018).

-&lt;sup>5The notion of informed and uninformed voters is part of this literature as well (e.g., Baron, 1994, and Grossman and Helpman, 1996), but focussing on the dimension of special interest politics without paying attention to endogenous information search and endogenous electoral participation.
+5 The notion of informed and uninformed voters is part of this literature as well (e.g., Baron, 1994, and Grossman and Helpman, 1996), but focusing on the dimension of special interest politics without paying attention to endogenous information search and endogenous electoral participation.

-&lt;sup>6Persson and Tabellini (2000) and Besley (2006) also review this literature thoroughly.
+6 Persson and Tabellini (2000) and Besley (2006) also review this literature thoroughly.

-&lt;sup>7A related class of theories study voting, abstention, and costly information acquisition in small-scale elections, such as committees, where - in in contrast to our large-election context - a voter may expect to be pivotal.
+7 A related class of theories study voting, abstention, and costly information acquisition in small-scale elections, such as committees, where - in contrast to our large-election context - a voter may expect to be pivotal.
 That a voter expects to be pivotal may radically change the association between turnout and information, as in, e.g., Oliveros (2013), where some voters are shown to be more likely to abstain the more informed they are.

-growing literature on media and voter turnout which tends to find a positive effect of more media (see, e.g., Snyder and Strömberg, 2010; Gentzkow et al., 2011), although there may be effects pointing in the opposite direction (e.g., McMurray, 2013; Piolatto and Schuett, 2015).
-There is also evidence that costs of information acquisition are heterogeneously distributed and that this distribution can be related to voter activity (Dee, 2004; Milligan et al., 2004).
+in the opposite direction (e.g., McMurray, 2013; Piolatto and Schuett, 2015).8 There is also evidence that costs of information acquisition are heterogeneously distributed and that this distribution can be related to voter activity (Dee, 2004; Milligan et al., 2004).
 Finally, there is recent evidence that information about corruption is negative for turnout: Consistent with the behavior of the voters in our theory, Chong et al. (2015), in a field experiment from Mexico, document that citizens are less inclined to participate if they receive exogenous information that politicians are (more) corrupt (which would be a partial equilibrium outcome in our model when exogenously changing the expected level of rent policies).

 Our paper also relates to the literature on rational inattention, in that individuals with rational expectations about equilibrium outcomes endogenously choose an information acquisition strategy (e.g., Sims, 2003).
 The main difference is that, while our citizens make choices about the amount of information to collect about ex ante identical parties, a rational inattentive citizen would focus attention on an identifiable subset of parties or policies.
-The only political economy paper we are aware of that explores rational inattention in political equilibrium is Matějka and Tabellini (2016), but they do not consider the issue of political rents.
+The only political economy paper we are aware of that explores rational inattention in political equilibrium is Matějka and Tabellini (2017), but they do not consider the issue of political rents.
+9